 Samuel (born 26 January 1913)

 Edward Aicken (Ekien) was a career soldier and during the First World War he served with the 8th Battalion Royal Irish Fusiliers in 49th Brigade of the 16th (Irish) Division.
 He landed in France on 19 December 1914.
-Private Edward Aicken (Ekien) was killed in action in the front line on 6 September 1916 during the action at Guillemont.
+Private Edward Aicken (Ekien) was 30 when he was killed in action in the front line on 6 September 1916 during the action at Guillemont.

 It was reported in the Newtownards Chronicle in October 1916 that Private Edward Ekien was missing in action and in November 1916 it was reported that he must be presumed to have been killed.
 He has no known grave.

 Four years after Edward was killed, his widow Sarah married Andrew McGimpsey (a van driver and a widower) on 7 April 1920 in Conlig Presbyterian Church.

 Edward’s mother, Isabella, died on 31 August 1933 (aged 69) and she was buried alongside her daughter, Ann Jane, in Bangor Cemetery (Grave 5S 143).
 Edward’s stepfather, Richard Ladley, died on 8 December 1955 (aged 90) and he was buried in the same grave.